 You can learn how to make a repl by following this guide.
-Once you have created the template, you can follow the Replit publishing flow.
 Make your published repl a template by checking the "Submit as Template for Review" box in the last step of the publishing flow.
 The Replit team will review your template before it is live on the Templates page.

 Before you submit your template, make sure it's as easy to use as possible.
 It should include all the boiler plate code that is needed to get a project started, and it should work right away when the "Run" button is pressed.

 A good template should always include well-commented code, easily editable variables, and a README file.
 It's always important to comment your code, but it's even more important when others will be using your code for their own projects.
 In the

 README.md file, add descriptive details about your template, and information about the variables that the user can change.
 READMEs help users understand how your template works, and if there are any requirements, licensing, or other factors they should be aware of.